 Lizzie Whitehead, a former academic programs specialist, stands in one of our graduate offices to discuss the components of the application to the graduate program in AEC.
 Please note, the department removed the GRE score requirement from the application after this video was created.
 The GRE is now an optional component of the application.

 Graduate students can also obtain a certificate in addition to their degree through our department.
-Currently, there are two certificates available.
+Currently, there are three certificates available.

 - Teaching and Learning in Agricultural and Life Sciences